|

 • Ally Invest allows trading in penny stocks, OTC stocks, and Pink Sheet stocks.

-Traders at Ally Invest can buy over-the-counter (OTC) and pink sheet stocks, though finding them might be tricky.
+Investors at Ally Invest can trade over-the-counter (OTC) and pink sheet stocks.
+Finding them can still take a little work, however.

 OTC and Penny Stocks at Ally Invest